Another article on the number of homomorphisms: Crossed homomorphisms

 A group \(F\) equipped with an epimorphism onto a finitely generated abelian group \(M\) we call an \textit{\(M\)-indexed} group.
 This epimorphism \(F \to M\) we call \textit{degree} and denote \(\deg\).

-\begin{theorem} Suppose that the order of a finitely generated abelian group \(M\) is a multiple of the order of a subgroup \(H\) of a group \(G\), and a set \(\Phi\) of homomorphisms from an \(M\)-indexed group \(F\) to \(G\) satisfies the following conditions. \begin{enumerate}
+\begin{theorem} Suppose that \(M\) is a finitely generated abelian group, \(H\) is a subgroup of a group \(G\), and a set \(\Phi\) of homomorphisms from an \(M\)-indexed group \(F\) to \(G\) satisfies the following conditions. \begin{enumerate}

 \item \(\Phi\) is invariant with respect to conjugation by elements of \(H\).

 \item For any \(\phi \in \Phi\), each homomorphism \(\psi\) having the same tail as \(\phi\) with respect to a quadruple \((F \epi M; H \subset G)\) belongs to \(\Phi\) too.